If you’re running for elected office, you’re going to need to write and send press releases.

 (xxx)xxx-xxxx / [email protected]

-Write a large, centered headline that states exactly what is in the press releases and why the recipient should care.
+Write a large, centered headline that states exactly what is in the press release and why the recipient should care.

 Don’t beat around the bush and don’t be cute.

 If a matter deserves a press release then say what’s in the press release.

-If it is warranted you can have a sub-headline right below your main headline that gives a little more detail to the topic of your press release.
+You can also include a sub-headline below your main headline that provides slightly more detail on the topic of your press release.

 An example of how this might look is as follows:

 President Franklin D. Roosevelt Announces Re-Election Bid

-PRESIDENT SEEKING 4TH TERM, IS COMMITTED TO VICTORY OVER GERMANY & JAPAN
+PRESIDENT SEEKING 4TH TERM, IS COMMITTED TO VICTORY OVER AXIS POWERS

-Before the body of your press release, the first paragraph needs to state the geographic it is coming from, specifically the city and the state.
+Before the body of your press release, the first paragraph needs to state the geographic location it is coming from, specifically the city and the state.

 If it was for FDR’s third re-election announcement, it would look like this: